Glenn's Pens

 Etruria Alter Ego

-Part of the Etruria line the pen follows the same design.
-The Alter Ego is an interesting almost orange colour celluloid.
-I bought by pen in 2009, from the original production.
+Part of the Etruria line.
+The Alter Ego is an interesting orange-toned celluloid.
+I bought by pen in 2009.
 It has the classic Etruria look include the wheat-grass gold and silver band on the cap, and the regular Eutruria clip with the traditional Stipula engraving.
-The pen went out of production, and a limited run was created in 2019 for Goulet Pens, with some design changes.
-The iconic Etruria cap band has four gold plated sterling silver narrow bands on the base of the cap, and the clip is plainer with less engraving.

 Here is something very important: To fill the pen, you turn the top counter clockwise.
 To empty the pen you turn it clockwise.
-This is the exact opposite of other pistons.
-Why they would change this is not sure.
 The pen has has what Stipula calls a Self Cleaning System (SCS).
 That means the mechanism cleans the reservoir every time it is filled.
-This is due to a spinning of the piston head.
-Be careful, the Self Cleaning Piston operates differently from others.
+This is due to the spinning action of the piston head.

-I have the pen with the 1.1 Italic nib.
-The two-toned 18kt gold rhodium-tipped nib is large and writes smoothly - this pen is a real pleasure to write with.
+I have the pen with the 1.1 Stub nib.
+The two-toned 18kt gold, iridium-tipped nib is a very smooth writer.

-The pen is made by a lathe-turned process of a solid gold brown celluloid, there is streaks of blue with some silver and gold detail.
+The pen is made by a lathe-turned process of a solid rod of celluloid, The celluloid is a brown/orange tone with viewns of black and flecks of gold-toned mother of pearl.
 The pen is very attractive, and when light hits the celluloid, it is quite dramatic.
-The pen is a good size for my hand.
+I have found the Etruria body to be a good fit for my hand.
 When the cap is posted onto the pen it has a good 6.5" in length.
 When closed, it is 5.6 inches long.

 Stipula Etruria Fiesole

 On my September 2011 visit to Paris, I visited Mora Stylo and was asking Christine Regnault to show me some fountain pens with a broad nib.
-I find in Europe you have to specifically ask as Medium and Fine nibs are very popular.
+I find in Europe you have to specifically ask for a broader nib width as the most popular at the timte were Medium and Fine widths.
 She assembled a selection of pens to try.
-When I saw and wrote with the Stipula Etruria Fiesole the selection process concluded.
+When I saw and wrote with the Stipula Etruria Fiesole the review process stopped.

-The Fiesole is a limited edition pen, with 193 pens produced.
+The Fiesole, a limited edition pen, with 193 pens created.
 I am very pleased to have pen 124 of 193.
+I think this pen was a natural for me.
 I like the style of the Etruria.
+Fit to hand was well established.
+The length of the pen when capped is 5.6".
+The pen wisth is .6".
+The look of this pen is very attractive.
 The Fiesole is hand-turned with rich gold-brown celluloid with veins of rich blue tones.
 I immediately liked the look of this pen.
-The Fiosole has a 18 k two tone gold nib and it provides a smooth writing experience.
+The Fiosole has a 18 kt two tone gold nib and it provides a smooth writing experience.
 The trim (clip, rings) are hand-cast, solid sterling silver with the classic Florentine decoration.
 Together they give the pen what I consider a classic look.

 The Fiesole, issued in 2008, is no longer available.
 The first 88 pens were produced with matching .7 mm mechanical pencils.

 Writing with this pen is a very satisfying experience.
-The nib is listed is listed as a specialty nib, 1.4 just a little larger than the standard broad nib produced by Stipula.
+The nib is a specialty nib, the cut is a 52 degree nib.

 Stipula Etruria